 Who Did John Cabot Explore For

-Dec 04, 2025 · 8 min read
+8 min read

 John Cabot, though Italian by birth, is primarily known for his explorations under the patronage of England.
-His voyages, authorized by King Henry VII, aimed to discover a westward passage to Asia, a coveted route that promised access to the lucrative spice trade.
+Also, his voyages, authorized by King Henry VII, aimed to discover a westward passage to Asia, a coveted route that promised access to the lucrative spice trade.
 While Cabot never reached Asia, his explorations established an English claim to North America, laying the groundwork for future colonization and shaping the geopolitical landscape of the continent for centuries to come.

 Main Subheading